ryantm/agenix/README.md

    ```
 7. NixOS rebuild or use your deployment tool like usual.

    The secret will be decrypted to the value of `config.age.secrets.secret1.path` (`/run/agenix/secret1` by default).
-For per-secret options controlling ownership etc, see [modules/age.nix](modules/age.nix).

 ## Reference